pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether to enable the [Non-prepared plan cache](/sql-non-prepared-plan-cache.md) feature.
-- Enabling this feature may incur some additional memory and CPU overhead, so it's not appropriate for all scenarios and decide whether to enable this feature according to your specific usage scenarios.
+- Enabling this feature might incur additional memory and CPU overhead and might not be suitable for all situations.
+Please determine whether to enable this feature according to your actual scenario.

 ### tidb_enable_non_prepared_plan_cache_for_dml <span class="version-mark">New in v7.1.0</span>